Getting started with the CPP SDK

 • Sets the frequency of CLOCK_0 to the desired frequency (e.g. 20kHz).

-(Warning: for B-Box RCP 3.0 the configured sensitivity should include the configured input gain on the analog front end)
+(Warning: for B-Box RCP 3.0 the configured sensitivity should consider the hardware gain configured input gain on the analog front end.
+A numerical example is given in PN105.)

 • Enables synchronous averaging for both ADC channels.
-More information on synchronous averaging is provided in Sampling techniques for power electronics.
+More information on synchronous averaging is provided in PN258.

 User init function to get started with the CPP SDK